BMI Calculator by Age and Gender

 • Arthritis, certain forms of cancer, and respiratory issues

 Even a healthy BMI isn’t a guarantee of good health.
 Malnutrition, osteoporosis, anemia, and a range of other issues can develop from nutrient insufficiency in those with a BMI below 18.5.
 Low BMI could indicate hormonal, intestinal, or other issues.
+The overall picture of good health becomes even more complicated when we view things from a biopsychosocial lens.
+For example, a correlational study with anonymous adult service providers from skip the games, showed that sex workers who self reported various emotional trauma histories, often had hormonal irregularities and nutritional defiiciancies despite comparatively good BMI values.

 BMI and dating/relationships